An Exciting Family Adventure With Odysseus

 Upon his return, the Phaeacian ship is turned to stone by Poseidon, still enraged because Odysseus’ men had blinded Poseidon’s son the Cyclops, in revenge for the Phaeacians helping Odysseus.

-There are plenty of activities on the island of Corfu, including a trip the impressive Achillion Palace and walks along both the old and new fortress will allow you to step back in time and picture Odysseus taking the very same path.
+There are plenty of activities on the island of Corfu, including a trip to the impressive Achilleion Palace, and walks along both the old and new fortress will allow you to step back in time and picture Odysseus taking the very same path.

 Visit the remains of ancient Sparta and relive the history of Ancient Greece, where Achilles and Odysseus battled to become the most renowned gods of the land.
 Situated in the Laconia region, Sparta was built on the banks of the Evrotas River, which provided water and acted as a natural fortress that protected its inhabitants.